arcus/module_discovery/README.md

 See `requirements.txt` for required packages.

-The website https://learn.arcus.chop.edu is hosted by Google Cloud Run.
+The website https://learn.arcus.chop.edu is hosted using Google Cloud Run.

 ## Running the application